vespa-engine/documentation/en/tutorials/models-hot-swap.md

 by comparing the `version` and `latest_version` fields: if they are equal the document is part of the latest feed, otherwise it isn't.
-Note that a difference may be briefly acceptable during a hot swap, where on-going queries should access documents from the set that became old.
+Note that a difference may be briefly acceptable during a hot swap, where ongoing queries should access documents from the set that became old.
 We can therefore allow some slack in our filter definition, defined in `services.xml` under the `<content>` tag:
 ```